Requirement for the Francophone Studies major:

 Requirement for the Francophone Studies minor:

 A Francophone studies minor consists of six courses at the 103-104 level or beyond.
-French minors are encouraged to spend a semester or a year on the France program.
-Students on the France program may count three courses (fall semester program), two courses (spring semester program), or five courses (year program) toward the Francophone studies minor.
+French minors are encouraged to spend a semester on the France program.
+Students on the France program may count three courses (advance students) or two courses (beginners) toward the Francophone studies minor.

-For participants who do not return to France for further study in the fall semester program, the major will consist of nine courses above the 101-102 level, of which three must be taken at the 400-level; the minor will consist of six courses above the 101-102 level.
+For beginners, the major will consist of nine courses above the 101-102 level, of which three must be taken at the 400-level; the minor will consist of six courses above the 101-102 level.